 What is a distributor?

-A distributor acts as a middleman between a product's manufacturer and the next link in the supply chain, such as a wholesaler or retailer.
-They collaborate with manufacturers to boost sales and visibility and help ensure products reach the market efficiently.
+A distributor acts as a bridge between a manufacturer and the next link in the supply chain.
+This could be a wholesaler or a retailer.
+They collaborate with manufacturers to increase visibility and ensure smooth product delivery.

 What is a Distribution Strategy?

-It is a strategic plan that outlines how to efficiently get your products or services into the hands of consumers.
-This strategy is crucial for ensuring that products reach the right audience in a timely and effective manner.
+It is a strategic plan that outlines how to get your products or services into the hands of consumers.
+This strategy is crucial for ensuring that products reach the right audience.
+That too, in a timely and effective manner.

 What is an example of distributed management?

 Furniture manufacturers deliver their products to authorized retailers.
-A newer distribution channel is e-commerce, which could be platforms like Wayfair and Overstock.
-The direct delivery of items to consumers through e-commerce websites has led to significant changes in traditional distribution methods.
+Another distribution channel is e-commerce, which could be platforms like Wayfair and Overstock.
+Items are now sent straight to consumers through e-commerce sites.
+This trend has transformed how goods are traditionally distributed.